You can attend and participate in activities and ministries without becoming a member.

 Steps towards membership

-Contact one of our pastors or check the appropriate box on the friendship pad as it is passed along the pew during worship.
+Contact our pastor or check the appropriate box on the friendship pad as it is passed along the pew during worship.

 Attend a “New Member Gathering” so that we can get to know you better and so that you may ask any questions that you have about First Congregational Church and its ministries.